Turbo Charge Your OKRs With OKR-Dash.com

 That's all for today - have a go and use our format, or create your own format using our principles if you want.

-Or, try a special OKR tool for doing all this and much more, to help with quickly and easily creating and sharing your OKRs, and tracking your progress.
+Or, try a specialised OKR tool for doing all this and much more, to help with quickly and easily creating and sharing your OKRs, and tracking your progress.